qleveque/bullseye/README.md

 ## License

-This project is proudly licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project licensed under the GPL3 License - see the [LICENSE.txt](LICENSE.txt) file for details.